 <onevent type="event_type"> A task to be performed. </onevent>

 You can use either go, prev or refresh task inside <onevent>...</onevent> tags against an event.

 |class||class data||Sets a class name for the element.|

 |id||element ID||A unique ID for the element.|

 Following is the example showing usage of <onevent> element.
-In this example whenever you try to go back from second card to first card then onenterbackward occurs which moves you to card number three.
-Copy and past this program and try to play with it.
+In this example, whenever you try to go back from second card to first card then onenterbackward occurs which moves you to card number three.
+Copy and paste this program and try to play with it.

 <?xml version="1.0"?> <!DOCTYPE wml PUBLIC "-//WAPFORUM//DTD WML 1.2//EN" "http://www.wapforum.org/DTD/wml12.dtd"> <wml> <onevent type="onenterbackward"> <go href="#card3"/> </onevent> <card id="card1" title="Card 1"> <p> <anchor> <go href="#card2"/> Go to card 2 </anchor> </p> </card> <card id="card2" title="Card 2"> <p> <anchor> <prev/> Going backwards </anchor> </p> </card> <card id="card3" title="Card 3"> <p> Hello World! </p> </card> </wml>